davidfrantz/force/docs/source/howto/lcf.rst

 Tip

-Please refer to the Level 2 ARD `tutorial <https://force-eo.readthedocs.io/en/latest/howto/l2-ard.html>`_ for further information about generating ARD in FORCE.
+Please refer to the Level 2 ARD `tutorial <https://force-eo.readthedocs.io/en/latest/howto/l2-ard.html>`_ for further information about generating ARD in FORCE, and to the Digital Elevation Model `tutorial <https://force-eo.readthedocs.io/en/latest/howto/dem.html>_ for information on how to prepare a DEM for the FORCE processing system.

 Info